-Category Subcategory Code Quotation Difficult instances Stress factors of home care Stress due to being alone at the patient's home This is a stressful job.
-Now, while I have 30 years of clinical experience, I still have stress for patient care, because I am alone. (p.27) Job burnout (nurse, manager of home care center) When I returned, I had a bad feeling.
-I was in shock.
+Category Subcategory Code Quotation Difficult Stress factors of home Stress due to being This is a stressful job.
+Now, while I have 30 instances care alone at the patient's years of clinical experience, I still have stress home for patient care, because I am alone. (p.27) (nurse, manager of home care center) Job burnout Reduced power and When I returned, I had a bad feeling.
+I was physical exhaustion in shock.
 I remembered what happened to that boy during the injection.
 For a few days, I could not work. (p.8) (nurse, 20 years of clinical experience)